jarviscanada/jarvis_data_eng_RaeKhan/linux_sql/README.md

 ```

 # Implementation
 The project will be implemented by using Docker to create a PSQL instance.
 A database of 2 tables will be used.
 The first table will be used for host information and the second for host usage information.
 The latter will be collected every minute using the crontab.
-Then 3 queries from the `sql/queries.sql` file will be executed to obtain data on group hosts by hardware information, average memory usage and detecting host failure.
+Then 3 queries from the `sql/queries.sql` file will be executed to obtain data on group hosts by hardware information, average memory usage, and detecting host failure.

 ## Architecture
 ![Architecture Diagram](./assets/architecture_diagram.jpg)